gkdivya/EVA/11_YOLO/README.md

 Next,

--Download a very small (~10-30sec) video from youtube which shows the 4 classes.
+- Download a very small (~10-30sec) video from youtube which shows the 4 classes.
--Use ffmpeg to extract frames from the video.
+- Use ffmpeg to extract frames from the video.
--Infer on these images using detect.py file.
+- Infer on these images using detect.py file.
--python detect.py --conf-three 0.3 --output output_folder_name
+- python detect.py --conf-three 0.3 --output output_folder_name
--Use  ffmpeg  to convert the files in your output folder to video -Upload the video to YouTube.
+- Use  ffmpeg  to convert the files in your output folder to video
+- Upload the video to YouTube.